-Tired of the disrespectful way your child talks back?
-Learn what to do when your child disrespects you and how you can teach respect instead.
+Tired of the disrespectful way your child talks back to you?
+Learn what to do about disrespectful children and how to rebuild your relationship.

 But after a while, that stage can get out of hand.